OpenKH/OpenKh/docs/kh2/file/type/mixdata.md

 # [Kingdom Hearts II](../../index) - mixdata.bar

-This file contains different informations about the moogle shop.
+This file contains informations about the moogle shop.
 Internally it is a [bar](bar.md) file.

 * [Sub-file Header](#header)
 * Entries